Three ways Covid changed the restaurant industry

 Still, delivery isn't a great deal for most restaurants, said Pawlak.

-"I think restauranteurs still will tell you that for them [third-party delivery] … still is a difficult proposition, from a profitability standpoint."
+"I think restaurateurs still will tell you that for them [third-party delivery] … still is a difficult proposition, from a profitability standpoint."

 Some restaurants, he said, will turn off access to delivery on the weekends or during busy times, when they have plenty of sales in dining rooms.